b3nk4n/b3nk4n.github.io/_posts/2024-11-27-kafka-page-cache.md

 ### Are swap memory and page cache the same thing?

 While both have in common that they relate to memory management, the _swap memory_ is a dedicated portion of a hard disk used to store inactive data from main memory when it is full.
 Essentially extending the available memory.
 In contrast, the _page cache_ is a part of the main memory where frequently accessed file data is stored temporarily to improve performance by reducing disk reads.
-In other words, swap memory is used when the RAM is full, or when pages are stale, such as due to inactive processes [swappiness](^swappiness).
+In other words, swap memory is used when the RAM is full, or when pages are stale, such as due to inactive processes [^swappiness].
 Whereas the page cache is used to speed up access to frequently used files from the disk.

 ### What did we learn?